Space elevator: In fiction

 In 1979, space elevators were introduced to a broader audience with the simultaneous publication of Arthur C. Clarke's novel, The Fountains of Paradise, in which engineers construct a space elevator on top of a mountain peak in the fictional island country of "Taprobane" (loosely based on Sri Lanka, albeit moved south to the Equator), and Charles Sheffield's first novel, The Web Between the Worlds, also featuring the building of a space elevator.
 Three years later, in Robert A. Heinlein's 1982 novel Friday, the principal character mentions a disaster at the “Quito Sky Hook” and makes use of the "Nairobi Beanstalk" in the course of her travels.

 In Kim Stanley Robinson's 1993 novel Red Mars, colonists build a space elevator on Mars that allows both for more colonists to arrive and also for natural resources mined there to be able to leave for Earth.
-In Larry Niven's book Rainbow Mars, Niven describes a space elevator built on Mars.
+Larry Niven's book Rainbow Mars describes a space elevator built on Mars.
 In David Gerrold's 2000 novel, Jumping Off The Planet, a family excursion up the Ecuador "beanstalk" is actually a child-custody kidnapping.
 Gerrold's book also examines some of the industrial applications of a mature elevator technology.

-The concept of a space elevator, called the Beanstalk, is also depicted in John Scalzi's 2005 novel, Old Man's War.
+The concept of a space elevator, called the Beanstalk, is also depicted in John Scalzi's 2005 novel Old Man's War.
 In a biological version, Joan Slonczewski's 2011 novel The Highest Frontier depicts a college student ascending a space elevator constructed of self-healing cables of anthrax bacilli.
 The engineered bacteria can regrow the cables when severed by space debris.

+In the 2021 science fiction show Foundation, the Galactic Empire has constructed a space elevator called the "Star Bridge" on their home world of Trantor.

+The 2023 science fiction film The Wandering Earth 2 features scenes where a functioning space elevator is attacked by terrorists.